dericsp/reactGithubJobs/README.md

 Tree files have commented lines.
 If you wanna test in production you have to change the lines.
 The files are api/index.js, package.json and app.js.

-If i can help i any way just comment.
+If i can help in any way just comment.

 Thanks.